 Tucked in a northern valley of San Diego County, Rancho Bernardo is a large, master planned development, and it is home to a healthy list of 55+ communities.
 Thanks to its well-established neighborhoods and amenities, Seven Oaks stands out on that list.
 Planned by Avco Community Developers, most homes were constructed between 1964 and 1974.

-Prices begin in the low-$300,000s.
-Please check with a Realtor to verify this price as it may change.
+Prices begin in the mid- to-high-$400,000s.
+A handful of HOAs manage the community, and fees range from about $22 to $275 per month, depending on the type of property.
+Please check with a Realtor to verify this as prices may change.

 The community center has an exercise room, meeting rooms, a woodworking shop, library, a theater, and an arts studio.
 Outdoor facilities include an outdoor pool, tennis courts, trails, and a putting green.
 Seven Oaks' grounds are peppered with bushes and mature trees.
 Hills loom in the near distance, creating a pretty tableau.

 Interstate 15 runs through Rancho Bernardo, giving Seven Oaks residents easy access to downtown San Diego and downtown Escondido.
 Homeowners are also within a few miles of the Bernardo Winery, San Diego's oldest operating vineyard.

 The nearest hospital is Pomerado Hospital, just three miles away in Poway.
 Accredited by the Joint Comisssion, it is also a Primary Stroke Center.